kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - Open left hand door
   - Interact with console: 3,5,3,1,1,3
 - As T3:
-  - Move towards center door
+  - Move towards center door, just on the other side of the Rakatan Droid
-  - Once MC and Bastila have finished their consoles, approach middle door to open it
+  - Once MC and Bastila have finished their consoles, approach the door to open it
   - Deactivate Solo Mode and enter the Star Map room
 - Star Map: Dantooine
-- Loot Nemo's corpse for Sigil Crystal
+- Loot Nemo's corpse for Sigil Crystal and Jedi Knight Robe
 - Leave the ruins
   - Your party will sometimes have difficulty following you out, so keep an eye on them
 - *Party: Remove Bastila and T3*
-  - This avoids Bastila's party interrupt in the Enclave
+  - This avoids Bastila's party interruption in the Enclave
 - Return to Ebon Hawk
 - Speak with the Council
 - RtEH then Transit Back and board the Ebon Hawk